-How do you apply for an FHA loan?
+How Do You Apply for an FHA Loan?

 You apply for an FHA loan the same way you’d apply for any mortgage.
 Work with a lender that offers FHA loans and fill out an application to get started.
 You’ll have to supply documentation about your finances, including items such as pay stubs, W-2 forms, tax returns.
 You’ll also give permission for the lender to pull your credit score.

-How do you qualify for an FHA loan?
+How Do You Qualify for an FHA Loan?

 FHA loan qualifications can be a bit more flexible than those for conventional mortgages, making them an attractive option for first-time homebuyers and those with less-than-stellar credit.
 You’ll still have to meet minimum credit requirements, as well as other borrower and property criteria outlined above, including having stable employment, a debt-to-income ratio of less than 43%, and a prospective home that meets the FHA minimum standards.

-How do you get rid of the PMI on an FHA loan?
+How Do You Get Rid of the PMI on an FHA Loan?

 FHA borrowers pay an upfront mortgage insurance premium, then continue paying monthly insurance for the life of the loan.
 The exception is if you are able to put down 10% or more when you buy the home.
 In that case, after 11 years, you will no longer have to make insurance payments.
 PMI will be stopped automatically by the lender, or it may be stopped at the borrower’s request, once the home equity reaches a certain percentage.

-How much are the closing costs on an FHA loan?
+How Much Are the Closing Costs on an FHA Loan?